All Episodes

 This innocent children, weirdly innocent.

-We and we'll never get to know them now.
+And we'll never get to know them now.

-And on the other hand, he says two days later, these guys are really good at resisting interrogation.
+On the other hand, he says two days later, these guys are really good at resisting interrogation.

 This is this Time magazine, folks.

-So you can you can put this in your pipe and smoke it next time you read Time, and it'd probably be worth about anything else you put stock in in the mainstream press back after this.
+So you can put this in your pipe and smoke it next time you read Time, and it'd probably be worth about anything else you put stock in in the mainstream press back after this.

-I mean, Republicans are supporting the country.
+I mean, the Republicans are supporting the country.

 They're supporting the military.